 10Identify current tools used in accounting research and demonstrate how they aid effective problem solving.

-Find out how engaging and manageable Western International University® (West) classes can be with our introductory course.
-This gives you the opportunity to experience West and see if we're right for you.
-In addition, you will earn three credits in the time it would ordinarily take just to apply and be admitted to college.
+Find out how engaging and manageable Western International University® (West) classes can be with our required introductory course.
+This gives you the opportunity to experience West and see if we're a good fit for you--before you're fully admitted to the University.